KwonVitalLab/KwonVitalLab.github.io/teaching/2024-Spring/index.md

 # BMI 534 - Introduction to Machine Learning
 # CS 534 - Machine Learning

+{:.center}
+**The course is cross-listed in both BMI534 and CS534, so please register for the one with available seats.**

 ### Instructor:

 Hyeokhyen Kwon, Ph.D. \
 Assistant Professor \